 In the bottom of a zipper-top plastic bag, add oil, garlic, rosemary, thyme, 1 tablespoon salt, and 1 1/2 teaspoons pepper.

-Pat the tri-tip dry with paper towel and score the fat layer with a sharp knife, cutting through the fat, but not through the meat.
+Pat the tri-tip dry with paper towels and score the fat layer with a sharp knife (cut through the fat but not meat).

 Add steak to the bag with paste and turn to coat.
 Marinate at least 1 hour or up to 2 hours.
 Let stand at room temperature 30 minutes before grilling.

 Preheat grill over high heat for 10 minutes.
 Clean and oil grate.
 Grill tri-tip over direct heat, turning occasionally, about 3 to 4 minutes per side, until browned and charred.